varigence/docs/varigence/docs/bimlflex/installation/change-excel-bitness-bimlflex.md

 ---
+sidebar_position: 9
-title: Change the BimlFlex Excel bitness
+title: Configuring bitness for the Excel Add-In
 description: Changing the bitness of BimlFlex Excel through installation or project folder
 tags: [BimlFlex, Conceptual]
 ---